zeroBitOfDiff/club/_src/workshops/18-functional.md

 With `convert_ltog()`, you may notice the case statement.
 This looks and acts very similar to switch statements in most languages.
 It will go through each possible case until it finds a match.
 For the purposes of the workshop, we will assume we are given valid characters so not to worry about what happens when we don't match!

 `grades` is matched with a new data type that we are seeing in Elixir, lists!
-They are similar to arrays in C, however, these are do not just contain homogenous, the same, type of data.
+They are similar to arrays in C, however, these do not contain homogenous, the same, type of data.
 We cannot access them the same way as arrays but in this case, we won't worry about that!
 However, do remember that order **does** matter!

 So what do I mean when I say higher-order functions?
 These are functions that can take a function as far as input.
 Our function `convert_ltog(letter)` will take a String and return its grade-point equivalent.
 So let's say our student has a set of grades (stored in `grades`) and we want to convert them into their GPA equivalent.
 We apply a "higher order function" that will take our grades and convert them.
 So `Enum.map` will take a collection and apply the `Student.convert_ltog()` function to each item in the collection.
 Think of higher-order functions as functions that accept functions as parameters.